This week our Blog team talked to Xavier Prabhu, the Founder and Chief Mentor of Businesshubs and PRHUB, partner of GlobalCom PR Network in India.*

 There is also the need to be seen as different and away from the clutter since every brand worth its salt is here and also investing heavily.

 Lastly, Indian employees in many sectors are in demand and they are asking for higher levels of engagement which is leading to growth in internal communication as a practice.
-One will see PR maturing in India and also becoming more strategic.
+One will see PR expertise maturing in India and also becoming more strategic.
 But the price sensitivity and media relations orientation simply will not go away in the near future.

 *The series is based on phone or face-to-face interviews and written input, therefore please excuse language mistakes which might reflect foreign language influences.